-Nominations are currently open for the 2018 Boardgames Australia Best Australian Game award.
+The 2018 Boardgames Australia Best Australian Game Short List

 The awards are open to stand-alone board games which were first made available (in English) to Australian retailers between 1 January 2017 to 31 May 2018 and are currently available in at least two Australian retailers.